 We are Godstuff

-If so then 96 per cent of the Cosmos is spiritual and divine in nature and just waiting for us to explore it.
+If so then 96 per cent of the cosmos is spiritual and divine in nature and just waiting for us to explore it.
 The best part is we are our own spaceships in this regard.
-Meditation can give us glimpses into these vasts energetic and spiritual realms.
+Meditation can give us glimpses into these vast energetic and spiritual realms.
 Go deep inside you, take a deep breath and explore the vastness of the glorious infinite realms within you!